conradkirschner/FOSUserBundle/Resources/doc/controller_events.rst

 specific needs of your application.

 For this purpose, the controllers are dispatching events in many places in their logic.
-All events can be found in the constants of the ``FOS\UserBundle\FOSUserEvents`` class.
+All events can be found in the EventIdentifier Folder.

 All controllers follow the same convention: they dispatch a ``SUCCESS`` event when the form is valid before saving the user, and a ``COMPLETED`` event when